Looking after the railway

 Operations

-Our operational function delivers the services that ensure safe performance of the railway, including managing the systems and processes that keep the rail network working: from signalling operators in our regional rail operating centres, to our mobile operations managers and incident response teams that help reopen any part of the network that’s blocked, level crossing managers and station customer service teams.
+Our operational function ensures the railway’s safe performance.
+We manage the systems and processes that keep the rail network working.
+Our team includes signalling operators in regional rail operating centres, mobile operations managers, incident response teams that reopen blocked parts of the network, level crossing managers, and station customer service teams.

 Our operational readiness hub is the national operations centre, and it’s organised around our routes to meet the needs of our customers: passengers, passenger service and freight operators and external commercial stakeholders.